-(a) Provide pedestrian amenity and streetscape continuity.
+A. Provide pedestrian amenity and streetscape continuity.

-- Awnings are to be sized to adequately accommodate street trees.
-In addition, ground floor street frontages must be recessed into the building to provide an ample undercover passage without impacting street tree planting. - 2.
-Provide under awning lighting to enhance safety.
+- (i) Awnings are to be sized to adequately accommodate street trees.
+In addition, ground floor street frontages must be recessed into the building to provide an ample undercover passage without impacting street tree planting. - (ii) Provide under awning lighting to enhance safety.